garylirocks/quickrefs/azure-networking.markdown

 - CloudExchange co-location (layer 2 and 3)
 - Point-to-point Ethernet connection (layer 2 and 3)
-- Any-to-any connection (Microsoft will behave just like another location on your private WAN)
+- Any-to-any(IPVPN) connection (Microsoft will behave just like another location on your private WAN)

 A vNet can have both ExpressRoute and VPN gateways at the same time.